 More Student Communications

-Across NYU's schools and colleges (indeed, across scholarly departments within schools), graduate education is highly diverse and program-specific.
-Many aspects of the coming year will be common to everyone in the NYU community—the requirement to wear a mask, to keep appropriate physical distancing, to stay home when sick, our mutual responsibility to keep each other safe—but many features of your experience, and particularly of your academic life, will be unique to your graduate program.
+Across NYU's schools and colleges, graduate education is highly diverse and program-specific.
+While any aspects of the coming year will be common to everyone in the NYU community, especially those having to do with observing health and safety protocols, some features of your experience, and particularly of your academic life, may be unique to your graduate program.

 While NYU's commitment to the excellence of your education and your academic progress will remain the same in 2020-2021, daily life on campus will be different than you have seen before.